Twisted coupled wire model for a moir\'e sliding Luttinger liquid

-While this oversimplified model not corresponding to a concrete material, our goal is to understand how moir\'e pattern generically give rise to SLL physics.
-To reflect the physics of twisted bilayer WTe$_2$ as much as possible, we take $l=0.627$nm, interlayer distance $a_z=0.77$nm and $m=0.38m_e$ where $m_e$ is the bare electron mass, as estimated for the W atom chains in WTe$_2$ from densify functional theory (DFT).
-For the effective interwire hoppings, we take $t_\perp=20$meV, $\lambda=10 \text{ meV} \cdot \text{nm}$ and $\lambda'=20 \text{ meV} \cdot \text{nm}$, based on the order of magnitude of direct hopping between W atoms in DFT (see Supplemental Material, SM\cite{suppl} IV and V for details).
-However, we do not expect the above effective parameters to characterize WTe$_2$ quantitatively, which experimentally shows substantial deviations from DFT in some aspects possibly due to strong interactions\cite{Sun2021,Jia2021,Jing2021,Kwak2018,Liu2015,Crpel2022,Tang2017,Jia2021,Yves2021}
+While this oversimplified model does not correspond to a concrete material, our goal is to understand how moir\'e patterns generically give rise to SLL physics.
+Hereafter, to reflect the physics of twisted bilayer WTe$_2$ as much as possible, we take $l=0.627$nm, interlayer distance $a_z=0.77$nm, and $m=0.38m_e$ where $m_e$ is the bare electron mass, as estimated for the W atom chains in WTe$_2$ from density functional theory (DFT).
+For the effective interwire hoppings, we take $t_\perp=20$meV, $\lambda=10 \text{ meV} \cdot \text{nm}$ and $\lambda'=20 \text{ meV} \cdot \text{nm}$, based on the order of magnitude of direct hopping between W atoms in DFT [see Appendix \ref{AppC} and \ref{AppD} for details (see also references\cite{vasp1,vasp2,PBE} therein)].
+However, we do not expect the above effective parameters to characterize WTe$_2$ quantitatively, which experimentally shows substantial deviations from DFT in some aspects, possibly due to strong interactions\cite{Sun2021,Jia2021,Jing2021,Kwak2018,Liu2015,Crpel2022,Tang2017,Jia2021,Yves2021}

 The Schr\"odinger \cref{eq:shrodinger} for small $\theta$ can be most easily solved by the transfer matrix method.
 We consider the transfer matrix in the $x$ direction for a state with energy $E$ and quasimomentum $q_y$ in the $y$ direction.
 For $(n_x-1) a_x<x<n_x a_x$, such a state takes the form